Zeyadsherif06/University-management-system/README.md

   Adds a new student to the system.

 * `Student* check_student(System* heads, int ID);`
-  Searches for a student by ID.
+  Check if the student already exist.

 * `void traverse_students(System* heads);`
   Iterates through and displays all students.